frenck/awesome-home-assistant/README.md

 privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.

+If you want to get an impression on the look and feel, you should check out the [Home Assistant online demo](https://demo.home-assistant.io).

 Awesome Home Assistant is a curated list of awesome [Home Assistant](https://www.home-assistant.io) resources.
 Additional software, tutorials, custom components, Hassio add-ons,